Flynn's taxonomy: Associative processor

+The Aspex Microelectronics Associative String Processor (ASP) categorised itself in its marketing material as "massive wide SIMD" but had bit-level ALUs and bit-level predication (Flynn's taxonomy: array processing), and each of the 4096 processors had their own registers and memory including Content-Addressable Memory (Flynn's taxonomy: associative processing).
+The Linedancer, released in 2010, contained 4096 2-bit predicated SIMD ALUs, each with its own CAM, and was capable of 800 billion instructions per second.
+Aspex's ASP associative array SIMT processor predates NVIDIA by 20 years.
+There is some difficulty in classifying this processor according to Flynn's Taxonomy as it had both Associative Processing capability and Array processing, both under explicit programmer control.

 Multiple instruction streams, single data stream (MISD)

 Multiple instructions operate on one data stream.
 This is an uncommon architecture which is generally used for fault tolerance.
 Heterogeneous systems operate on the same data stream and must agree on the result.
 Examples include the Space Shuttle flight control computer.

 Multiple instruction streams, multiple data streams (MIMD)

-Multiple autonomous processors simultaneously executing different instructions on different data.
+Multiple autonomous processors simultaneously execute different instructions on different data.
 MIMD architectures include multi-core superscalar processors, and distributed systems, using either one shared memory space or a distributed memory space.

 Diagram comparing classifications

 These four architectures are shown below visually.
 Each processing unit (PU) is shown for a uni-core or multi-core computer:

 Further divisions

 As of 2006, all of the top 10 and most of the TOP500 supercomputers are based on a MIMD architecture.

 Although these are not part of Flynn's work, some further divide the MIMD category into the two categories below, and even further subdivisions are sometimes considered.